goldbattle/simple_2d_slam/ReadMe.md

 Originally the raw datasets where 2D LiDAR scans, but have been already converted into the [g2o format](data/g2oVStoro.pdf) for simplification.
 The solver is based on the [A Tutorial on Graph-Based SLAM](data/grisetti10titsmag.pdf) by Grisetti et al.
 Simply run the build_and_solve.m script to load the graph and optimize it.
+Figures below have the initial guess in blue with the optimized value in red.

 ### Intel Dataset